chrisvanpatten/facebook-conversion-pixel/readme.txt

 = How do I show/hide the Facebook Conversion Pixel field on certain post types? =

 From the WordPress Admin Dashboard, go to Settings > Facebook Conversion Pixel and check the boxes to enable/disable the plugin for each of your post types, and save your settings.
 Only enable the post types on which you need to insert conversion pixel code, and leave the rest unchecked.
+You must have a user role of Administrator to change this.

 = I have enabled the correct post type, but I still don't see the the Facebook Conversion Pixel field.
 Why? =